kleinpoe/FeatherVision/Installation/Readme.md

 ## Object detection models

-14. For the camera to work you need object detection models.
+For the camera to work you need object detection models.
 These come not from me so I don't want to add it to the repos.
-You need to download it yourself (in the confi file you can set the name).
+You need to download it yourself (in the config file you can set the name).
 You always need some tflite model and the matching labels file.
 Put it in the `ApplicationData\TensorFlowLiteModels` directory.
 I am no expert in this.

 I have used the efficientdet models which worked fine for me.
-There are different quality levels of it you may experiment with them.
+There are different quality levels of it.
+You may experiment with them.
 You can find them here: https://www.kaggle.com/models/tensorflow/efficientdet/tfLite/lite2-detection-metadata

 (I have not used this for some time I hope you can find it)